syncfusion-content/uwp-docs/uwp/Accordion/Appearence-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling in UWP Accordion control | Syncfusion®
+title: Appearance and Styling in UWP SfAccordion | Syncfusion®
-description: Learn here all about Appearance and Styling support in Syncfusion® UWP Accordion (SfAccordion) control and more.
+description: Learn how to customize the appearance and styling of the Syncfusion UWP SfAccordion control using AccentBrush and other properties.
 platform: uwp
 control: SfAccordion
 documentation: ug

 ---

-# Appearance and Styling in UWP Accordion (SfAccordion)
+# Appearance and Styling in UWP SfAccordion

 `AccentBrush` property is used to decorate the hot spots of a control with a solid color